top of page

 John 11:38-44.

-What are the names of Jesus' brothers and sisters?
+3. What is the name of one of Jesus' brothers and sisters?

 a.
 His brothers were James, Joseph, Simon, and Judas.
 He had sisters, but their names were not known.